 As part of the negotiations, governments have decided to make the first part of the scheme voluntary for States.
 You can read how industry views the CORSIA here.
 We are now encouraging all countries to volunteer to be part of the scheme, from as early as possible.
 A number already have, which is great to see: we will be keeping note of them here.

 This will ensure the scheme is environmentally effective and show great climate leadership, particularly by developing nations.
+There is still time for states to volunteer, even though the 2016 ICAO Assembly is over.

 But the CORSIA is not the only thing aviation must do on climate change.
 We have already achieved so much (did you know a flight you take today will produce around half the CO2 than the same flight in 1990?) and colleagues across the industry are working on ways to reduce fuel use and emissions.
 Just check out our Aviation Climate Solutions report for 101 case studies of climate action already underway.